GoogleChrome/web.dev/src/site/content/en/learn/accessibility/video-audio/index.md

 convenience of having alternative ways to access audio and video content.

-While your role at your company or organization may not require you to create audio and video content directly, it is important to know the basics of [accessibility requirements for media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).
+While your role at your company or organization may not require you to create audio and video content directly, it's important to know the basics of [accessibility requirements for media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).
 This knowledge will help you design and build the appropriate layouts and features to accommodate users with different environmental and sensory needs,